370Z Nismo Stage 2 Flex Fuel Build – 236 kW ATW

 370Z NISMO Stage 2 Flex Fuel Fujitsubo Headers ECUTEK Engine Out

-The owner, Sam, wanted a car that could do double duty.
-Comfortable and refined on the street, aggressive and responsive on club track days.
-He wasn’t chasing a number for the sake of it.
-He wanted a properly engineered package that would transform the driving experience across the full rev range, on both 98 RON and E85.
+Sam wanted his 2018 Nismo to do double duty.
+Comfortable on the street, aggressive on club track days.
+Not chasing a number, just a properly sorted car that felt better everywhere in the rev range on both 98 and E85.

-That meant a full bolt-on exhaust system from headers to tips, a flex fuel conversion so the ECU could automatically adjust between pump fuel and ethanol, an engine oil cooler for sustained track use, and a custom ECUTEK dyno tune to tie it all together.
-The car was in the workshop for five days from drop-off to collection.
+The scope: full exhaust from headers to tips, flex fuel conversion, oil cooler for track use, and a custom ECUTEK dyno tune to tie it together.
+Five days in the workshop.

-On paper, a “full exhaust and flex fuel kit” sounds like a bolt-on job.
-On a 370Z, it’s anything but.
+On paper, “full exhaust and flex fuel” sounds like a bolt-on job.
+On a 370Z, it’s not.

-The VQ37’s exhaust manifolds sit buried between the engine and the firewall in a tight V configuration.
-There is no realistic way to install aftermarket headers with the engine in the car.
-The factory manifolds are designed to be fitted during assembly, before the engine goes into the chassis.
-Replacing them with the Fujitsubo Super Ex units meant pulling the entire engine and transmission as a single assembly.
+The VQ37’s exhaust manifolds sit buried between the engine and the firewall.
+There’s no way to fit aftermarket headers with the engine in the car.
+So the engine and transmission came out as one assembly.

 VQ37VHR on the engine stand after removal, with the front subframe still attached

-With the engine on the stand, we had clear access to both banks for the header install and could also address the fuel system work cleanly.
-The intake manifold was removed to replace the factory fuel injectors with a set of six reconditioned GTR35 injectors, which flow enough fuel to support E85’s higher fuel demand.
-The fuel feed line was replaced to suit the flex fuel kit, and the EFI Hardware flex fuel sensor module was wired in to allow the ECUTEK ECU to read real-time ethanol content.
+With the engine on the stand we had access to both banks for the Fujitsubo Super Ex headers and could sort the fuel system at the same time.
+The intake manifold came off to swap in six reconditioned GTR35 injectors for E85 fuel demand, the fuel feed line was replaced, and the EFI Hardware flex fuel sensor was wired in so ECUTEK could read ethanol content in real time.

 Fujitsubo Super Ex headers fitted to the VQ37 on the stand